pupil-labs/pl-realtime-api/docs/getting-started.md

 ## Simple vs. Async API

-For more advanced use-cases, an [async][pupil_labs.realtime_api] interface is also available.
+For more advanced use-cases, an [async](./api/async.md) interface is also available.
 This uses Python's asyncio features to enable non-blocking communication, which can be beneficial for applications with strict latency requirements.
 It is more difficult to use though and for most users the `simple` interface will suffice.